 Cost of Accommodation in Iran

 Accommodation took up most of my expenses in Iran, €210 to be exact.
 With hostels costing us roughly €10 euro’s a night, this sounds about right.
 Luckily I traveled of season, meaning we had many discounts on our stays, and free upgrades from dorms to private rooms once we arrived.
 If you want to read a little bit more in detail about where to stay and if I would recommend the accommodation or not, read the whole article here.
 However, options of hostels have significantly increased since early 2017 with many Western style hostels popping up throughout the country, simply to be booked on Hostelworld.
-Check the complete overview of available hostels in Iran on Hostelworld here!
+To help you out we have created an overview of the most popular hostels in Iran for budget travelers here.
 Or else, here are the exact hostels and prices I paid in February/March ’17.

 |Tehran||See You in Iran Hostel||6||€15||Dorm room.|

 |Qeshm Island||Homestay||3||0||Included with cost of food|

 If you are looking to cut down your cost, and want to go full on budget, check out Couchsurfing.
 I have met multiple people, and read from loads of travel bloggers, that Couchsurfing in Iran is a great idea.
 Not only will you cut down your cost, you will also have the opportunity to interact more with the locals!